razerofficial/CSDK_SampleApp/README.md

 To avoid a 3rd party injecting malicious code, check for a valid signature on the Razer Chromatic Library.
 The DLL issuer is validated to be `Razer USA Ltd.` Init and InitSDK will return `RZRESULT_DLL_INVALID_SIGNATURE` if the signature check fails.

 The sample apps use the `CHECK_CHROMA_LIBRARY_SIGNATURE` preprocessor definition to enable signature checking on the Razer Chromatic Library.
-Signature checking should be used on the shipping game builds.
+Signature checking should be enabled on shipping game builds.

 ```
 #ifdef CHECK_CHROMA_LIBRARY_SIGNATURE